krbyhome/DM_homework5/README.md

 # Discrete Math homework on graph theory
 Software for solving some tasks from homework 5

+All comments to code are in the Solver.h library

 Build instruction:

 1.Make sure that a C++ compiler is installed on your computer.